29th Waffen Grenadier Division of the SS (1st Italian): Operational history

 Pio Filippani Ronconi in the uniform of a foreign volunteer of the Waffen-SS.
 He is wearing the collar tabs of the 1st battalion of the "Waffen-Grenadier-Brigade der SS (italienische Nr.
 1)."

 In October 1943, 15,000 volunteers started training at Truppenübungsplatz Münsingen, but 9,000 of them were unsuitable and released for training in police units, the Black Brigades, or for labor.

 On 23 November 1943, 13 Miliz-Battalions pledged their loyalty before being moved to SS-Ausbildungsstab Italien.
 The unit was commanded by SS-Obergruppenführer Karl Wolff and called Italienische SS-Freiwilligen-Legion, but soon renamed 1.
 Sturmbrigade Italienische Freiwilligen-Legion.

 In April 1944, three battalions fought against Allied bridgeheads of Anzio and Nettuno with good results, for which Heinrich Himmler on 3 May 1944 allowed them to wear SS-Runes on black rather than red and be fully integrated into the Waffen SS.
 Members of the "Vendetta" under former Blackshirt Lieutenant-Colonel Degli Oddi particularly distinguished themselves in defeating a determined effort by the U.S. 3rd Infantry Division to overrun their positions and capturing a number of prisoners.

-On 7 September 1944, it was renamed to Waffen-Grenadier-Brigade der SS (italienische Nr.
+On 7 September 1944, it was renamed Waffen-Grenadier-Brigade der SS (italienische Nr.
 1) under Generalkommando Lombardia of Army Group C. By December 1944, the unit comprised 15,000 men.
 In the spring of 1945, the division under the command of Ernst Tzschoppe as Kampfgruppe Binz fought against French units in Lombardy and the Partisans in Piedmont.
 On 30 April 1945, the division surrendered to US troops in Gorgonzola, Lombardy.